 As previously reported, no trading restrictions with Western Sahara have been imposed by the Australian Government and we have obtained both internal and external legal opinions regarding the purchase of phosphate rock from this region and are satisfied that it is not in breach of international law.
 We have invested a significant amount of cost and resources to investigate possible technology solutions to enable a modification of our production process and use raw material (phosphate rock) from other sources, which are currently unsuitable for technical or environmental reasons.
 We are hopeful that we will be in a position in the next few months to decide on a feasible solution.
 In making any decision, we will consider the impact on our workforce and the Western Australian farming community to which we are the major supplier.
+The extended plant shut down at AV's PVC plant associated with a control system upgrade had a significant effect on supply to our customers.
+Since the commissioning of the control system, AV has commenced a customer re-engagement process to address customer concerns regarding the plant outage and also supply chain risk mitigation strategies.

 Top: Youth Focus counsellor Michael Scott.
 Above: Students Cheyenne Phillips, Rhiannan Jacobs-Bolton and Tiegan Klaasen at Medina primary school's early-bird breakfast club, sponsored by CSBP.